pattylo/pattylo.github.io/_projects/rca.md

 ---

 <div align="justify">
 This was a project when I tried to make 3 UAV avoid each other in Gazebo simulation.
 The scientific term for "avoiding each other" is reciprocal collision avoidance.
-It was a naive design, tho I do think it could work quite could in real-world.
+It was a naive design, but I do think it could work quite well in real-world.
 Basically, by utilizing minimum snap trajecoties and the concept of 3D roundabouts, I was able to let the multi-agent system to fly without bumping into each other.
 </div>
 <br />
 <div class="row">